 Students will write a six to eight-page paper comparing a work of art they analyze in person with a work of art explored in our course materials.
 Students will locate a work of art in a local museum and communicate their choice to the instructor before they begin to write the paper.

 Extra Credit

-Students will have an opportunity to complete one extra credit project worth 15 points.
-The extra credit option will be explained in detail after the midterm exercise has been returned.
+An extra credit option will be offered after the midterm exercise has been returned.

 Course work and grade breakdown